yoren/gravityflow/readme.txt

 == ChangeLog ==

+= 1.1.1.3 =
+- Fixed an issue with the assignee by month report where the axis labels were switched.
+- Fixed an issue with the status export where the created_by column is missing for forms submitted by anonymous users.

+= 1.1.1.2 =
+- Fixed a compatibility issue with the Gravity Perks Limit Dates Perk.

+= 1.1.1.1 =
+- Updated the default number of users returned for settings and for the assignee field from 300 to 1000.

 = 1.1.1 =
 - Added the id_column attribute to the shortcode so the ID column can be hidden.
 - Added the Restart Workflow bulk action to the status page.